MarcPayz/SOAR-EDR-LAB/README.md

 LaZagne is a credential-harvesting tool written in Python.
 Its purpose is to extract stored passwords and sensitive information from a compromised machine.
 For this project, I will be utilizing LaZagne to simulate malicious activity on the target endpoint so I can write a detection rule in LimaCharlie to promote investigation and response capabilities.

+Slack is a collaborative communication tool commonly used in workplaces for team messaging, file sharing, and project coordination.
+For this project, Slack will essentially be the messaging platform the team will be recieving any automated alerts generated from LimaCharlie.

 ## Project Logial Diagram:
 ![Screenshot 2024-08-16 151425](https://github.com/user-attachments/assets/c36c24fd-7c68-4914-947c-d1c5082c5f59)
 This is the logical diagram of the project, showing everything that will happen, starting from when the malicious process (LaZagne) is run to the isolation of the machine, and a message being sent in Slack to notify the team that the specific endpoint has been isolated. <br>